← Back to Screener

 About the Company

-Yext, Inc. provides a platform that offers answers to consumer questions in North America and internationally.
+Yext, Inc. operates a platform that offers answers to consumer questions in North America and internationally.
 The company operates Yext Digital Presence platform, a cloud-based platform that allows its customers to provide answers to consumer questions, to control the information about their businesses and the content of their landing pages, and to manage their consumer reviews, as well as to offer customers the ability to update their information and content through its publisher network of maps, apps, search engines, GPS systems, digital assistants, vertical directories, and social networks.
 Its platform also enables its customers to centralize, control and manage data fields, including store information comprising name, address, phone number, and holiday hours; professional information

 Sector: Technology Industry: Software - Infrastructure Country: United States Employees: 1,120 Exchange: NYQ